Language and communication studies

 Foreign language studies

-Foreign language studies must correspond to level CEFR B2.
+Foreign language studies in English must correspond to level CEFR B2 and in other languages to level CEFR B1.
 At Uniarts Helsinki, studies of suitable level are offered only in English, but you can choose to complete foreign language studies also in Spanish, Italian, French, German or Russian at some other university.
 JOO studies and the language networks KiVANET and KiViTa offer opportunities for language studies at other Finnish higher education institutions.

 Preparatory study units